-Tamoxifene and femara like drugs can be used for the treatment of breast cancer and can cause thickening of the endometrium.
+The patients who go through the treatment of breast cancer use drugs like tamoxifene and femara.
+Moreover, those drugs may also help thickening of the endometrium.
 There is no need to panic as they are harmless.

 ANALYSING AND RECOGNISING ENDOMETRIUM DAMAGE

-The best method to observe the endometrium is by vaginal ultrasound which is medically known as transvaginal USI.
+The best method to observe the endometrium is by vaginal ultrasound.
+It is also medically known as transvaginal USI.

 The endometrium sheds and thins when the menstruation periods starts.
-On the first 6-7 days of this period, it is thin and then later, the endometrium thickens with the increase of the estradiol hormone which is produced when the egg cells begin development or it can be increased with the aid of medication.
-When the egg reaches 20 mm or when medication is taken for 10 days, the thickness of the endometrium should ideally be a minimum of 8mm.
-For women in their menopause, a longer medication process may be needed (about 20 days).
-If the endometrium does not reach 8mm despite the medication being taken correctly and the occurrence of ovulation, it will be deemed that there is a problem with the endometrium lining.
-The shape and layer of the endometrium is also assessed to make sure that there is no abmormalities.
+On the first 6-7 days of this period, it is thin and then later, the endometrium thickens with the increase of the estradiol hormone that the body produces when the egg cells begin development or we can also increase it with the aid of medication.
+When the egg reaches 20 mm or when the women uses the medication for 10 days, the thickness of the endometrium should ideally be a minimum of 8mm.
+For women in their menopause may need a longer medication process (about 20 days).
+If the endometrium does not reach 8mm despite the correct usage of the medication and the occurrence of ovulation, it shows that there is a problem with the endometrium lining.
+We also examine the shape and layer of the endometrium in order to make sure that there are no abmormalities.